parthpatel-qa/IMS-Starter/README.md

 Coverage: 64%
 # Inventory Management System - QA Week 5 Individual Project

 This inventory management system is a Java based application which is designed to store customer information.
+This online database contains tables which house orders and items through which a user is able to create, view, update, or delete said orders.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 What things you need to install the software and how to install them
+1. Java14
+2. An IDE of your choice
+3. A running local SQL Server
+4. Maven
+5. Git
 ```
-Give examples
+java -version
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+Git bash into your folder and clone this repository down for you to use.

 Say what the step will be